-When we talk about an internet connection’s speed, we normally look at what the ISP is providing, and the data plan we’ve purchased.
-In most cases, those two things are what’s really important when it comes to a connection speed but they aren’t the only deciding factor.
-Desktops systems connect to the internet via hardware called a network adapter.
-Like any other hardware, a network adapter has its own specifications and those specifications play an important part in determining the connection speed you get.
+When we talk about an internet connection’s speed, we normally look at what the ISP is providing and the data plan we’ve purchased.
+In most cases, those two things are what’s really important when it comes to connection speed, but they aren’t the only deciding factor.
+Desktop systems connect to the internet via hardware called a network adapter.
+Like any other hardware, a network adapter has its own specifications, and those specifications play an important part in determining the connection speed you get.

 Here’s how you can find the connection speed of a network adapter on Windows 10.
 A network adapter is sometimes also called a network card or a network interface card.
 They are all the same thing.

 Connection speed of network adapter